gauravcodepro/gauravcodepro/README.md

 📋 You can read the curriculum vitae here: [curriculum vitae](https://github.com/sablokgaurav/code_quicklook_curriculum_vitae/blob/main/curriculum_vitae/curriculum_vitae_sablokgaurav_2024.pdf) \
 📋 You can read the employers references and what they say about me [employers](https://github.com/sablokgaurav/code_quicklook_curriculum_vitae/blob/main/curriculum_vitae/front_letter_references.pdf). \
 📋 if you would like to sponsor for a course such as language models or generative AI or DevOPs, drop me an email.
+📋 Open to collaboration on Bioinformatics, Deep Learning, Generative AI, and DevOPs.

 ### Personal views
 📋 If you are interested in reading some personal views [You can read the personal views here](https://github.com/sablokgaurav/code_ethics/blob/main/ethics.md) \